thephpleague/factory-muffin/README.md

 ### Creation/Instantiation Callbacks

-You may optionally specify a callback to be executed on model creation/instantiation as a third parameter when defining a definition.
-We will pass your model instance as the first parameter to the closure if you specify one.
-We additionally pass a boolean as the second parameter that will be `true` if the model is being persisted to the database (the create function was used), and `false` if it's not being persisted (the instance function was used).
+You may optionally specify a callback to be executed on model creation/instantiation using the `setCallback` function, like this: `$fm->define('MyModel')->setCallback(function ($object, $saved) {})`.
+We will pass your model instance as the first parameter to the callback and a boolean as the second parameter.
+The boolean will be `true` if the model is being persisted to the database (the create function was used), and `false` if it's not being persisted (the instance function was used).
 We're using the `isPendingOrSaved` function under the hood here.
-Note that if you specify a callback and use the create function, we will try to save your model to the database both before and after we execute the callback.
+Note that if you specify a callback and use the `create` function, we will try to save your model to the database both before and after we execute the callback.

 ### Generators

 #### Callable

 The callable generator can be used if you want a more custom solution.
 Whatever you return from your closure, or valid callable, will be set as the attribute.
-Note that we pass an instance of your model as the first parameter of the closure/callable to give you even more flexibility to modify it as you wish.
-We additionally pass a boolean as the second parameter that will be `true` if the model is being persisted to the database (the create function was used), and `false` if it's not being persisted (the instance function was used).
-We're using the `isPendingOrSaved` function under the hood here.
+The closure/callable will be called with the same parameters as creation/instantiation callbacks described above: an instance of your model as the first parameter (to give you even more flexibility to modify it as you wish) and a boolean indicating if the model is being persisted to the database.
 In the following examples, we will go through using a closure, or callable, and then how to use faker to generate attributes.

 ##### Example 1